jobjo/popper/docs/tutorial.md

 val run : ?⁠config:Config.t -> Test.t -> unit
 ```

-Here's how  you can convert both examples from above to a suite and run it:
+Here's how you can combine the tests from above in a suite, and run it:

 ```ocaml
 let test_rev =